ember-intl/ember-intl/docs/ember-intl/src/docs/services/intl-part-1.md

 }
 ```

 Here, we'll focus on parts of the API that you may frequently use.
-Note, each of these methods has a [corresponding helper](../helpers/introduction), so please check its documentation page for more examples.
+Each of these methods has a [corresponding helper](../helpers/introduction), so check its documentation page for more examples.

 ## Methods